Olympus E-M5 II vs XZ-2

 |Panasonic GX85||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GX85|

 It is notable that the E-M5 II has a microphone port, which is missing on the XZ-2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the XZ-2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the XZ-2 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the XZ-2 from Olympus.
+Both the E-M5 II and the XZ-2 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the XZ-2 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Olympus XZ-2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus OM-D E-M5 Mark II: